doraeminemon/doraeminemon.github.io/docs/README.md

 - Product split refactor: with a lot of help from teammates, I sketch out the major structure for a big refactor for the “order state” within the system to allow different delivery product types to be build up from the original.
 This system is similar to a state-machine where depends on the original state + conditions of the order, which will allow certain next-state to be achieved.
 The new system also makes it easier to re-use parts of the transition & enhance code readability.
 It's still far from the ideal "pure function" that I've set out but still one of my best works.

 - Job-system clustering algorithm: implementing hierarchical clustering for a trip-grouping system, based on the “flying distance” between pickup & dropoff distance differences.
-This involves a smart ( math ) way of merging conditions of clusters instead of using typical “binary” logic.
+The logic for this is mostly based on k-means clustering logic for points in 2d plane.

 A lot of thanks to the teammate who got my back and helped me grow: Stan Ley, Clong & Lan Nguyen.